KATHERINE LOUISE EAGER BOWDLE

 Besides her professional duties, Katherine contributed to religious, community and civic organizations including PEO and Rotary Anns.
 She fit well in an exceptional age of medicine when doctors treated patients as friends, providing counseling to individuals and families.
 Jack Fleming states that because of her desire for privacy, the full extent of her charities will never be known.
 Although maintaining the best help that could be given anyone was the opportunity to help themselves, she aided those recovering from mental illness, physical handicaps and prison parole.

-In 1932, the leading official of Utah Copper Company, D. C. Jackling, awarded Dr. Katherine Bowdle the twenty-year service medal.
+In 1932, the leading official of Utah Copper Company, D. C. Jackling, awarded Dr. Katherine Bowdle the 20-year service medal.
 That same year, she became ill and discontinued her official positions while continuing to help the hospital, local citizens and the unfortunate.
 After a long and painful illness, this exceptional woman died February 16, 1940 at her home in East Ely.
 Her remains are at the Memorial Mausoleum in Salt Lake City.

 Researched and written by Jill Barnard, grandniece of Katherine Bowdle and Doris Drummond.
 Posted to Web site October 2016.